Splunk® Style Guide

 Do this

-End users must add lines of code to their app to enable it in Splunk Enterprise.
+End users must add lines of code to their app for it to work in Splunk Enterprise.

 In many cases, and preferably, you can rewrite the sentence to be more direct.